C3ST4/Nightfury/README.md

 ## Instructions

-Download and unzip the latest release from [releases/latest](https://github.com/nightfury-va/CSL/releases/latest); then move the `Nightfury` folder into the X-Plane following the instructions on the [xPilot docs](https://xpilot.clowd.io/docs#csl-models).
+Download and unzip the latest release; then move the `Nightfury` folder into the X-Plane following the instructions on the [xPilot docs](https://xpilot.clowd.io/docs#csl-models).

 My preference is to put them in a CSL folder at the X-Plane root, alongside Bluebell CSL and configure the xPilot client to have both.
 Also note that the paths configured in the xPilot plugin can be relative to the XP root: